 - Compensation for services not in the course of the employer's trade or business, to the extent paid in any medium other than cash;

-- Compensation paid to or on behalf of an employee if (and to the extent that) at the time of the payment it is reasonable to believe that a corresponding deduction is allowable under section 217 for moving expenses (Refer to IRS Publication 521, Moving Expenses);
+- Compensation paid to or on behalf of an employee if (and to the extent that) at the time of the payment it is reasonable to believe that a corresponding deduction is allowable under IRC 217 for moving expenses (Refer to IRS Publication 521, Moving Expenses);

-- Any payment made to or for the benefit of an employee if at the time of such payment it is reasonable to believe that the employee will be able to exclude such payment from income under IRC section 106 (Contributions by Employer to Accident and Health Plans);
+- Any payment made to or for the benefit of an employee if at the time of such payment it is reasonable to believe that the employee will be able to exclude such payment from income under IRC 106 (Contributions by Employer to Accident and Health Plans);

 - Compensation paid by an affiliate of an American employer if at the time of payment:

-- It is reasonable to believe that the employee is entitled to an exclusion from income under IRC section 911 (Refer to International Taxpayer - Foreign Earned Income Exclusion), or
+- It is reasonable to believe that the employee is entitled to an exclusion from income under IRC 911 (Refer to International Taxpayer - Foreign Earned Income Exclusion), or

 - The employer is required by the law of the foreign country to withhold income tax on such payment.